 How long does a paint sprayer take to prime?

-Once you get the hang of the process, priming can take only a few moments.
-For those new to priming paint sprayers, the process might take a bit longer—but it’s well worth the result.
+Priming a paint sprayer can take only a few moments.
+For those new to priming paint sprayers, the entire process might take a bit longer—but it’s well worth the result.

 How do you get oil-based primer out of a paint sprayer?